netscaler/automation-toolkit/labs/netscaler-adc-basic-rewrite-responder-policies-configuration-using-terraform/02-reset-default-password/assignment.md

 	```bash
 	terraform init
 	```
-	This command will download and install the citrixadc provider which is needed to run the configuration.
+	This command will download and install the NetScaler ADC provider[(terraform-provider-citrixadc)](https://registry.terraform.io/providers/citrix/citrixadc/latest) which is needed to run the configuration.

 3. Apply the configuration.